SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 ##### ULP GPIO's

-The ULP GPIOs listed in the table below (ULP_GPIO_0 to ULP_GPIO_11) are available in the normal mode of operation (power states 3 and 4) and also in the ultra low power mode of operation (power states 1 and 2).
-For a description of power states, refer the **SiWx917 Reference Manual** (contact [sales](https://www.silabs.com/about-us/contact-sales) for access).
+The ULP GPIOs listed in the table below (ULP_GPIO_0 to ULP_GPIO_11) are available in the normal mode of operation (power states 3 and 4) and also in the ultra-low-power mode of operation (power states 1 and 2).
+For a description of power states, refer to the **SiWx917 Reference Manual** (contact [sales](https://www.silabs.com/about-us/contact-sales) for access).

-Each of these GPIO's Pin function is controlled by the Special ULP register mentioned in **ULP GPIO's** section of the **SiWx917 Reference Manual** (contact [sales](https://www.silabs.com/about-us/contact-sales) for access).
+Each of these GPIO pin functions is controlled by the Special ULP register mentioned in **ULP GPIO's** section of the **SiWx917 Reference Manual** (contact [sales](https://www.silabs.com/about-us/contact-sales) for access).

 | PIN | ULP_GPIO | ULP_GPIO Mode 0 | ULP_GPIO Mode 1 | ULP_GPIO Mode 2 | ULP_GPIO Mode 3 | ULP_GPIO Mode 4 | ULP_GPIO Mode 5 | ULP_GPIO Mode 6 | ULP_GPIO Mode 7 | ULP_GPIO Mode 8 | ULP_GPIO Mode 9 | ULP_GPIO Mode 10 | ULP_GPIO Mode 11 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |